myrhymetree/myrhymetree/README.md

 ### Backend Developer sjPark👋

-- 🌱 I’m currently learning operating system.
+- 🌱 I’m currently learning algorithm & SQL.

 <!--
 **myrhymetree/myrhymetree** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.